 There will be a private service and burial for immediate family.
 A celebration of life will be held at a later date.
 In lieu of flowers, please send donations to Ben’s Wish Foundation, Inc - PO Box, 81, Jarrettsville, MD 21084 www.benswishfoundation.com, founded in honor of his great grandson Ben or Envita Medical Center – 8759 E Bell Road, Building G, Scottsdale, AZ 85260 www.envita.com, specializing in Cancer and Lyme Disease Treatment, where his daughter Gail receives treatments.
 Memory tributes may be sent to the family at www.evansfuneralchapel.com.

-in memory of Charles "Mike" Linwood Swift, Jr., please visit our floral store.
+To send flowers to the family or plant a tree in memory of Charles "Mike" Linwood Swift, Jr., please visit our floral store.